The Left-Wing Tech Investor Running For Governor

 Political scientist and pollster Mileah Kromer says that could change.

 While tech jobs may not resonate equally among all communities, she says, "Maryland is one of the most college-educated states in the nation.
-A tech platform could be particularly popular with upper class college-educated voters."
+A tech platform could be particularly popular with upper-class college-educated voters."

 Jealous says if he wins, he'll bring Silicon Valley to Maryland.
 It's a big if.
 He faces a crowded Democratic primary, and a very popular Republican incumbent.